KUMAON HILLS TRAVEL GUIDE

 KMVN RESORT IN BINSAR VALLEY:-

 In our entire trip, it was the only KMVN resort that offered buffet dinner as complimentary services.
 And the food tasted really yummy, especially the starters.
 The menu was not very wide, but the taste was worth appreciating.
-It was served hot and fresh right on the table.
+They served hot and fresh right on the table.
 Enjoying steaming foods in an icy cold climate under low voltage solar lights was a different experience altogether.

 The next morning we woke up very early.
 Tourists visiting Binsar valley were likely to enjoy the natural isolation of the place far from the bustling human inhabitations.